I Need Health Insurance!

 Okay I’m Ready To Sign Up!

 You can sign up several different ways.
-Nova Pathfinder Limited has open enrollment 365 days a year so you can sign up at your convenience.
+My Nova Healthcare has open enrollment 365 days a year so you can sign up at your convenience.
 First, talk to your employer and find out if your employer or company offers health insurance.
 If you are still a student, check to see if they offer a student health plan.
 Tuition is expensive enough—don’t get yourself further into debt by not being covered!